Cyclophosphamide is a chemotherapy drug used to treat different cancers, including lymphomas, leukaemias, myeloma, lung cancer and breast cancer.

 Changes to your periods

 Your doctor will advise you not to become pregnant or to father a child during treatment.
 This is because the drugs may harm a developing baby.
-It’s important to use effective contraception during and for a few months after chemotherapy.
-You can talk to your doctor or nurse about this
+It’s important to use effective contraception during and for a year after chemotherapy.
+You can talk to your doctor or nurse about this.

 Women are advised not to breastfeed during treatment and for a few months after.
 This is in case there is chemotherapy in their breast milk.